Learn More About Horse Therapy in San Diego

-Equine assisted therapy is a form of experiential therapy that includes horses and a specialist psychologist or counselor working together with a client (adult, adolescent, or child) to create positive change.
-The therapist is specifically trained in Equine Assisted Therapy in conjunction with traditional training in the mental health field.
+This is an experiential form of therapy that includes horses and a specialist psychologist or counselor working together with a client (adult, adolescent, or child) to create positive change.
+The therapist is specifically trained in Horse Therapy in conjunction with traditional training in the mental health field.

 It may be used for clients with psycho-social difficulties and mental health needs that can result in significant changes in cognition, mood, judgment, insight, perception, social skills, communication, behavior, and learning.